Izabela88/walkers-website/README.md

 - ### **Automated testing**

-  - The developer implemented 81 automated testing.
+  - I implemented 81 automated testings.
-  - For measuring code coverage developer used Coverage.py tool.
+  - For measuring code coverage I used the Coverage.py tool.
-  - To check coverage in the html format:
+  - To check coverage in the HTML format run in the terminal:
+    - "coverage run --source='.' manage.py test
-    - Type the command "coverage html" in the terminal.
+    - "coverage html"
     - Open the link that appeared in the terminal.
-    - Display the html code in the browser with the Live Server.
+    - Display the HTML code in the browser with the Live Server.

   ![coverage tests](/documents/coverage-tests.png)